perrette/papers/README.md

 where 'nameformat' is a comma-separated list of fields, with valid fields being any field available in the bibtex.
 Fields not in the bibtex will remain untouched.

-To rename esd-4-11-2013.pdf as perrette_2013.pdf, nameformat should be "author,_,year".
+To rename esd-4-11-2013.pdf as perrette_2013.pdf, nameformat should be `author,_,year`.
-If that happens to be the entry ID, 'ID' also works.
+If that happens to be the entry ID, `ID` also works.

 To rename esd-4-11-2013.pdf as 2013/Perrette2013-AScalingApproachToProjectRegionalSeaLevelRiseAndItsUncertainties.pdf,
-nameformat should be 'year,/,Author,year,Title' (note the case).
+nameformat should be `year,/,Author,year,Title` (note the case).

 Entries are case-sensitive, so that:
     'author' generates 'perrette'
     'Author' generates 'Perrette'
     'AUTHOR' generates 'PERRETTE'
 any other case, like 'AuTHoR', will retrieve the field from 'e' with unaltered case.